Top Visitor Attractions

 Titanic Belfast is a state-of-the-art interactive exhibition where you’ll uncover the true story of the Titanic, from her conception in Belfast in the early 1900s, through her construction and launch, to her famous maiden voyage and subsequent place in history.

-You may already know what you want from your trip to Belfast: a tour of the wall murals make their way onto many itineraries, as does a trip up to the Giant’s Causeway.
-Tie it all together with an open-topped bus tour, or untie it just as quickly with a trip around Belfast’s historic pubs!
+You may already know what you want from your trip to Belfast: a tour of the wall murals make their way onto many itineraries, as does a trip up to the Giant’s Causeway or finding out where scenes from your favourite TV show were shot.
+Tie it all together with an open-topped bus tour, walk or cycle with an experienced tour guide.

 Eating out is one of the great pleasures in life.
 It’s also one of the joys of travel.
 There’s nothing like a new city, new restaurants and new culinary experiences.
 For a city the size of Belfast, the choice of places to eat is surprising.
 We offer everything from fine dining, brasseries and bistros to gastro pubs, cafes and some of the best fish and chips around.
 Have we whet your appetite?
 Good.
 Dig in!